shshen-closer/LPKT_tensorflow_version/README.md

 First, download the data file: [2012-2013-data-with-predictions-4-final.csv](https://sites.google.com/site/assistmentsdata/home/2012-13-school-data-withaffect), then put it in the folder 'data/'

-Then, run data_pre.py to preprocess the data set, and run data_save.py to divide the original data set into train set, validation set and test set.
+Then, run data_pre.py to preprocess the data set, and run data_save.py {sequence length} to divide the original data set into train set, validation set and test set.

 `python data_pre.py`

-`python data_save.py`
+`python data_save.py 100`

 Train the model: